kollerma/git-submodule-tools/README.md

 * `git-rcommit`: runs the same commit command starting with the innermost submodules.
 This is thought to be used with -a so one can quickly create commits to update all pointers to submodules.
-* `git-check-for-updates`: quickly check for all submodules whether there are updates available.
-Does a `git fetch --dry-run`.
-With option `-f` really does the fetch.
+* `git-rfetch`: does a `git fetch` for the super repository and all submodules.
+Accepts the argument `--dry-run` to check for updates without really downloading them.
-* `git-rdiff`: show the differences between local and remote rep. Thought to help after a 'git check-for-updates -f`.
+* `git-rdiff`: show the differences between local and remote rep. Thought to help after a 'git rfetch`.
 Does show differences only for regular files, not submodule pointers.
 * `git-converge-submodules`: to resolve a situation where local and remote branches have diverged, "if divergent force convergence".
   Basically run a `git pull` (only if necessary).
 Does a little more if just